martinthomson/is-the-future/draft-thomson-is-the-future.md

 * Though {{!IS}} makes a particular point of noting that critiques and discussions of alternatives to IETF Standards-Track protocols is important, no such critiques could be found in recent publications.
-That is, unless you allow for the oblique form of critique that a full, alternative protocol specification represents.
+That is, unless an allowance is made for the oblique form of critique inherent in a full, alternative protocol specification.

 * No editorials, eulogies, or policy statements made by the IANA were found in the recent documents of the stream.
 One statement of RFC Editor policy